 The industrial strife that beset the Callaghan government in the winter of 1978/79, ‘the winter of discontent’, was seen at the time as a key factor in Labour’s defeat in the general election of 1979 but continued to resonate in British politics for many years after; indeed its echoes are still plainly with us in press coverage and political rhetoric today.

-The evening will begin with a paper by Colin Hay, Professor of Political Analysis, University of Sheffield.
+The evening began with a paper by Colin Hay, Professor of Political Analysis, University of Sheffield.